mkang315/RCS-YOLO/README.md

 Our manuscript has been accepted for publication.
 Please cite our paper if you use code from this repository:
 > Plain Text

-- Springer *LNCS* Style</br>
+- *Springer* Style</br>
 Kang, M., Ting, C.-M., Ting, F. F., Phan, R. C.-W.: RCS-YOLO: a fast and high-accuracy object detector for brain tumor detection.
 In: Xxxx, X., et al. (eds.)
 MICCAI 2023.
 LNCS, vol. 00000, in press.
 Springer, Cham (2023). [https://doi.org/10.1007/978-3-000-00000-0\_0](https://doi.org/10.1007/978-3-000-00000-0\_0)</br>
-<sup>**NOTE:** MICCAI conference proceedings are part of the book series LNCS and use the LNCS referenece/citation style.
+<sup>**NOTE:** MICCAI conference proceedings are part of the book series LNCS in which Springer's format for bibliographical references is strictly enforced.
+This is important, for instance, when citing previous MICCAI proceedings.
 LNCS stands for Lecture Notes in Computer Science.</sup>

 - *Nature* Style</br>
 Kang, M., Ting, C.-M., Ting, F. F. & Phan, R. C.-W. RCS-YOLO: a fast and high-accuracy object detector for brain tumor detection.
 In *Medical Image Computing and Computer-Assisted Intervention – MICCAI 2023: 26th International Conference, Vancouver, Canada, October 8–12, 2023, Proceedings, Part ?* (eds.
 Xxxx, X. et al.) in press (Springer, 2023).</br>